ivancea/expressioner/README.md

 There's an example in the `example` folder you can build with `npm start`.
 No server is started, so you'll have to open the `build/index.html` file in your browser.

+## Roadmap

+- Add a parser for the expressions , that would generate the syntax tree.
+It would use https://github.com/ivancea/syntaxer